johncthomas/BlastScoreRatio/README.md

 It should be run from within the Python environment using blast_score_ratio.bsr.get_bsr(*args)

-A series of BLAST are performed and objects are created for each reference sequence containing the results of the analysis.
+A series of BLAST searches are performed and objects are created for each reference sequence containing the results of the analysis.
 Charts can be quickly generated showing relative BSR in the form of a 2-D graph, histogram and heatmap .